Last verified: 17 days ago

 Absorption & Bioavailability

 Unknown — no pharmacokinetic data provided in the available studies.
-Oral dosing was used in human trials, but absorption rates were not reported.
+Oral administration was used in human and animal studies, but absorption rates were not reported.

 Red Flags to Watch For

-- Allergic contact dermatitis has been reported with topical Centella asiatica extract — patch testing recommended before skin use
+- Allergic contact dermatitis has been reported from topical Centella asiatica extract — patch test before applying to skin

 - Most compelling evidence (liver protection, neuroprotection, gut protection) comes from animal studies only — human translation is unproven